Vision, Mission, Values and Strategic Plan

 Goal 3: We will continue to grow in stability and innovation.

-Objective 1: By August 2024, the enrollment of post high school students (as measured by fiscal year equated students, or FYES) will increase by 3% to 475.
+Objective 1: New: By August 2026, overall enrollment (as measured by fiscal year equated students, or FYES) will reach or exceed the pre-pandemic level of 760, representing an increase of 9.4% from 2022-23.

-Objective 3: By August 2024, plan and conduct a Summer College for Kids program enrolling 25 area elementary students to begin building a college going culture within traditionally non-college attending families.
+Objective 2: By August 2024, plan and conduct a Summer College for Kids program enrolling twenty-five area middle school students to begin building a college going culture within traditionally non-college attending families.

-Objective 6: By December 2023 complete Phase Two of the five year capital outlay plan via a 7.0 million dollar USDA loan.
+Objective 5: By December 2024, complete Phase Two of the five-year capital outlay plan via a 7.7 million-dollar USDA loan.

-Objective 8: By June 2023, the college will investigate the potential for a solar energy installation on campus.
+Objective 7: By June 2024, the college will investigate the potential for solar energy installation on campus.

 Goal 4: We will expand and strengthen our collaborative relationships.

-Objective 5: By January 2024, increase the number of articulation agreements by 10% and communicate transfer pathways to students through multiple sources.
+Objective 5: By January 2025, increase the number of articulation agreements by 25%and communicate transfer pathways to students through multiple sources.